 Percy Bysshe Shelley, (1792-1822)

 Gaylord Nelson Wilderness Honors Former Wisconsin Senator

 Designation Guarantees Access and Ensures NPS Area Will Retain its Present Character

 With the stroke of a pen, on December 8, 2004, President George W. Bush approved legislation designating 80% of the land area of Wisconsin's Apostle Islands National Lakeshore as federally protected wilderness.
 The new wilderness area - Wisconsin's largest by far - honors the late former Governor and U.S. Senator, Gaylord Nelson.
-This new addition to the National Wilderness Preservation System will be known as the Gaylord Nelson Wilderness.
+This addition to the National Wilderness Preservation System is known as the Gaylord Nelson Wilderness, in keeping with the Nelson family's wishes and to put the name in line with other wilderness areas around the country.
 The designation guarantees that the present management style of Apostle Islands National Lakeshore will be maintained in the future - emphasizing continued motorized boat access to the mostly-wild islands, but no motorized travel on the islands themselves.